 - In nebulae, still heavier elements are formed, including radioactive ones.

 The remaining core of the exploded star is reduced to a small, extraordinarily dense clump of neutrons.
-Such neutron stars rotate rapidly and have strong magnetic fields.
-If they are oriented in such a way that we can detect their rapidly changing magnetic fields here on Earth, they are called pulsars.
+Such neutron stars often rotate rapidly and have strong magnetic fields.
+Jets of particles are expelled along the poles and appear to flash as the star spins.
+Such start are called pulsars.

 However, if the collapsed core outweighs three solar masses, gravity is so strong that nothing can escape it, not even light.
 The core becomes a black hole.

 Back to the Sun – Type I supernovae

 Many – maybe most – stars in the universe are binary, meaning that two relatively nearby stars revolve around the center of gravity of the pair.
 If one of them is below the Chandrasekhar limit and so becomes a white dwarf, it may pick up matter radiated by its twin.
 If enough such matter is accreted to its surface, it may become massive enough, compared to the Chandrasekhar limit, that the electron degeneracy7)Another name for the Exclusion Principal can no longer support it and it explodes into a Type Ia supernova (SNIa).
 Such objects are extraordinarily bright.8)The most recently viewed one in our galaxy was observed in 1572 by the young Danish astronomer Tycho Brahe.
 They are important to cosmologists as they all burn with the same luminosity, making them standard “candles” which can be used to estimate their distance from the Earth (by their apparent brightness) and their speed (from the Doppler shift of their spectra, known as the red shift).
 In this way, astronomers have measured the speed of galaxies and discovered that the expansion of space has accelerated for the last 7 billion years.